 The egg moves along the fallopian tube towards the uterus.
 At the same time, the lining of the uterus becomes thick and soft with blood and tissue.
 This happens just in case the egg is fertilised.
 It would then implant itself into the lining of the uterus and grow.

-Fertilisation only happens if the egg joins with a sperm from a male.
+Fertilisation only happens if the egg joins with a sperm.
 More often than not, the egg isn’t fertilised so it is just reabsorbed back into the body.

 When the egg is not fertilised, the lining of the uterus is not needed so it comes away and is released through your body through your vagina.